GovReady/GovReady.github.io/listings/dkan4.md

 product_is: an open data catalog and portal
 that: is built on top of Drupal
 unlike: bespoke data portals
-product_features: combines features of CKAN data catalog and full Drupal CMS capabilities
+product_features: combines features of the CKAN data catalog with full Drupal CMS capabilities

 ##################################
 # FISMA-Certified Configurations #